We advice you check your journey before traveling with us today

-All of our stations have help points where you can get information or report any suspicious activity.
+All our stations have help points where you can get help, or report any suspicious activity.

 Most of our trains have CCTV, which means a safer environment for our customers and staff.

 It’s always good to take a look at the safety information when you board, as each of our trains may be different.